mlerma54/adversarial-attacks-on-saliency-maps/README.md

-# adversarial-attacks-on-saliency-maps
+# Adversarial Attacks on Saliency Maps
-Examples of how to fool attribution methods.
+Examples of how to fool attribution methods that produce saliency maps.

+Files included:

+- presoftmax-adversarial-attacks.ipynb
+- images
+- plots